-In closed-loop implementations, we iteratively adjust the input $u$ after the output $y$ encoding $d_k$ is measured and the current objective $\Phi_k$ is revealed.
+In the above discrete-time formulation, at each time interval $[k, k+1]$, we iteratively adjust the input $u$ after the output $y$ encoding $d_k$ is measured and the current objective $\Phi_k$ is revealed.
+While $\{d_k\}_{k \in \mathbb{N}}$ vary across time steps, they are processed as constants within each interval.
+This setup, for example, arises in continuous-time plants subject to changing disturbances and controlled in the sampled-data framework with zero-order holds \cite{belgioioso2022online}.
 Let $\obj_k(u) \triangleq \Phi_k(u,h(u,d_k))$ be the reduced objective at time $k$.
 Our assumptions are as follows.